Election Night is a big deal.

-On Election Night there were enough late ballots remaining to be counted the next day or two that it was possible, even though unlikely, that he might still pull it out.
+On Election Night there were enough late ballots remaining to be counted in the following days that it was possible, though unlikely, that he might still pull it out.

 Rather than wait for the ballots to be counted, the candidate who had won suddenly showed up at our Election Night party seeking a concession from the man he had just beat.

 His likely victory over an incumbent did not validate him.

 He wanted a concession in person there that very night.

 When the incumbent wouldn’t concede until all of the late ballots were counted, his challenger got on the phone with the press and told them our campaign refused to concede.